ageroh/order-processing-platform/README.md

 - Treat production runtime, identity, and observability backend as explicit decisions, not assumptions.
 - Run restore, build, format, and tests before handing over changes.

-## Decisions To Implement
+## Decisions

 - Identity: use OIDC/JWT bearer authentication.
 Use policy-based authorization with `orders:read`, `orders:create`, and `orders:cancel` scopes.
 Keycloak is the local/reference provider; a customer IdP can replace it later if it supports OIDC.
 - Observability: the current skeleton uses console OpenTelemetry exporters.
 The target is OpenTelemetry Collector with OpenSearch and OpenSearch Dashboards as the default self-hosted observability store and UI.
 Elasticsearch is an acceptable alternative when the chosen distribution/license is approved.
 - Inventory: use reservation, not validation-only.
 Creating an order reserves stock; cancellation releases the reservation when fulfillment has not started.
 - Payment: authorize during order creation.
 Capture later from the Worker when fulfillment starts; cancellation before capture voids the authorization.

-## Still Open

-- Production runtime platform.
-- Production MassTransit transport.
+- Runtime and broker: keep Docker images portable; choose the production host and MassTransit transport when deployment constraints are known.